-Join us for an online discussion event—everyone’s welcome to help us explore the latest ideas in science and technology.
+Join us for an evening discussion event at the museum and online.
+Everyone’s welcome to help us explore the latest ideas in science and technology.

 What you need to know

-- This event will take place online via Zoom
+- The online event will take place via Zoom

 - After booking you will be able to access the event link by logging into your account.
 If you have any problems accessing the link on the day of the event, please contact email@example.com